Event Information

 - Poster content:

-Visuals: Photos of students exploring biodiversity, zones of the interactive campus (bear footprints, grounding area, log benches).
+Visuals: Photos of students exploring biodiversity, zones of the interactive campus (bear footprints, grounding area, green screen simulations).

-QR codes linking to the digital nature journal, interactive map, meditation audios, and student-created videos.
+QR codes linking to the digital nature journal, interactive map, activities, and student-created videos.

 Multisensory engagement: